kubernetes/kubernetes/examples/storage/cassandra/README.md

 cassandra   4         4         36m
 ```

-For the Alpha release of Kubernetes 1.3 the StatefulSet resource does not have `kubectl scale`
+For the Kubernetes 1.5 release, the beta StatefulSet resource does not have `kubectl scale`
 functionality, like a Deployment, ReplicaSet, Replication Controller, or Job.

 ## Step 4: Delete Cassandra StatefulSet

-There are some limitations with the Alpha release of StatefulSet in 1.3.
-From the [documentation](http://kubernetes.io/docs/user-guide/statefulset/):
+There are some limitations with the Alpha release of PetSet in 1.3.
+From the [documentation](http://kubernetes.io/docs/user-guide/petset/):

 "Deleting the StatefulSet will not delete any pods.
 You will either have to manually scale it down to 0 pods first, or delete the pods yourself.
 Deleting and/or scaling a StatefulSet down will not delete the volumes associated with the StatefulSet.
 This is done to ensure safety first, your data is more valuable than an auto purge of all related StatefulSet resources.
 Deleting the Persistent Volume Claims will result in a deletion of the associated volumes."